solidfi/vgs-collect-ios/README.md

 In order to start the project we need below parameters.
 All fields are mandatory

+//For Set PIN
-- VGSVaultID : Talk to our solutions team (solutions@solidfi.com) to get the ID via a secured method.
+- VGS Vault ID : Talk to our solutions team (solutions@solidfi.com) to get the ID via a secured method.
 (It will different base on sandbox and live)
-- CardID : Id of your card
+- Card ID : Id of your card
-- CardToken : You will get it from the "pintoken" api from the backend
+- Debit Card Token : You will get it from the "pintoken" api from the backend
 - Environment :  Select live or sandbox environment
-- Last4CardDigit : Last 4 digit of card number
+- Last 4 digit of card : Last 4 digit of card number
-- ExpMonth : Expiry month (MM) of the card
+- Expiry Month : Expiry month (MM) of the card
-- ExpYear : Expiry year (YYYY) of the card
+- Expiry Year : Expiry year (YYYY) of the card
-- 4DigitPin : Pin you want to set for the card (It should be numeric)
+- 4 Digit Pin : Pin you want to set for the card (It should be numeric)

-Notes: CardToken can be used only once to set pin.
-You need to call "pintoken" api to generate new CardToken
+Notes: "Debit Card Token" can be used only once to set pin.
+You need to call "pintoken" api to generate new "Debit Card Token"

+//For Link Card
+- VGS Vault ID : Talk to our solutions team (solutions@solidfi.com) to get the ID via a secured method.
+(It will different base on sandbox and live)
+- Contact ID : Id of the contact
+- Debit Card Token : You will get it from the "debittoken" api from the backend
+- Environment :  Select live or sandbox environment
+- Card Number : Last 4 digit of card number
+- Exp Month : Expiry month (MM) of the card
+- Exp Year : Expiry year (YYYY) of the card
+- Address : Address of the card (used static in the code)

+Notes: "Debit Card Token" can be used only once to link card.
+You need to call "debittoken" api to generate new "Debit Card Token"

 ## Tooling
 - iOS 13.0 +